 (around $80 total at the time with rebate and lower prices)

 #1 - At the time of writing, the link for the plates was good.
-Now it seems it links instead to the FLAT plate model.
+It seems it sometimes links instead to the FLAT plate model.
 Either the title or picture is wrong.
-Be careful to choose the ones you really want.
+I rechecked a few times and it seems to be resolved but be careful and check to make sure you choose the ones you really want.

 #2 - The legs I used are 5.5 in., not the 7.5 in.
 It's up to you but make sure to measure accordingly.